zephir-lang/zephir-docs/en/exceptions.rst

     }

-A single "catch" block can be used to catch many types of exceptions:
+A single "catch" block can be used to catch different types of exception:

 .. code-block:: zephir